cstefc/focus_track_ui/README.md

 - **Routing**: Navigation throughout the application is handled via a top navigation bar.
 - **Authentication**: Users are authenticated using Firebase Authentication.
 - **Authorization**: Authenticated users can access restricted pages based on their login status.

-> ⚠️ Note: Many pages currently contain placeholder content, as development focus has temporarily shifted to backend API implementation.
+- **OAuth Authentication** – Secure communication between front-end and back-end.
+- **Project Management** – Ability to create and manage projects.
+- **Plans & Steps** – Add detailed plans with steps inside projects.

 ## Roadmap

 The project follows a **feature-driven development approach**, starting from the front-end and then integrating with the back-end.
 Planned features include:

-- **OAuth Authentication** – Secure communication between front-end and back-end.
-- **Project Management** – Ability to create and manage projects.
-- **Plans & Steps** – Add detailed plans with steps inside projects.
 - **Logging Feature** – Track progress and updates within projects.
 - **Events** – Add and manage events related to goals and projects.
+- **Dashboard** – Add a dashboard showing statistics

 > ⚠️ Note: These features are under development and will be gradually implemented.

 ## Usage / Examples

 ### Running the Application